davidvonthenen/proposals/2018_OSS_EU/Helm101.md

 Intermediate

 **Abstract Title:**
-Kubernetes and Helm: The Easy Button for Deploying Applications
+Kubernetes, Helm and Charts: The Easy Button for Deploying Applications

 **Abstract:**
 Deploying containers are easy.
 Deploying containers with all of the configuration necessary for your container to function, such as service discovery, stateful sets with persistent storage, service accounts, and etc, can be quite difficult.
 This is where the Open Source project Helm comes into play.

 Helm provides an easy and simple way to deploy applications along with all configuration required to run in your Kubernetes environment and also provide the mechanisms to allow for customization.
-This session will cover the architecture and components required for Helm along with a demo deploying a multi-component microservice based application.
+This session will cover the architecture and components required for Helm along with a "how-to" type demo for deploying a multi-component microservice based application.

 **Audience:**
 The audience will learn about the Helm architecture, understand how to navigate the Helm command line interface, get acquainted with the various components of a Helm chart (aka the blueprint for an application deployment), and use the advanced functionality that Helm provides to override configuration options on a given Helm chart.